Info Package - What you need to know

 Students are required the B1 Level (CERF) of Italian Language to study at UNIBAS within an exchange programme or an international cooperation agreement.
 Please note that no certificate is required.

-Online Linguistic Support (Erasmus+ Programme)
+Online Linguistic Support (Erasmus+ Programme) - only for Erasmus students

 Depending on citizenship, country of residence, length and purposes of the stay in Italy, students may need to obtain a Visa before coming to Italy.
 Check if you need an entry Visa and the documents required on MAECI Visa for Italy (select Study - EXCHANGE AND MOBILITY PROGRAMME as reasons for your stay).